-Following a week where much focus was on RCS during , announced the launch of joyn to its 35 million mobile users in Germany last week.sms gateway server
+Following a week where much focus was on RCS during , announced the launch of joyn to its 35 million mobile users in Germany last week.short code

 This comes as somewhat of a surprise, as we last reported at the end of January that Deutsche Telekom had said they were delaying their launch of joyn “.
 Certainly good news to see they have overcome these issues and in a shorter timeframe than expected.